FROM 76,900 ISK

 On the return journey your attention may switch to the view of the never ending Atlantic ocean.
 Along the coast line you will see what appears to be a black desert, Skeiðarársandur.
 This is a black sand, glacier out-wash plain that is so big, all other glacier out-wash plains are named after it around the world.

-Don’t worry, if it’s a cloudy day, which can often be the case in Iceland, you will still see lots a little closer up.
+Don’t worry if it’s a cloudy day, which can often be the case in Iceland, you will still see lots but close up.
 After all, we’re landing on top of a glacier!
 And, next up is the ice cave.
 Clouds, nestled in the mountains, sometimes create an atmospheric feel to the ice caves that would not be out of place on the set of Game of Thrones.

 The Ice Cave

-From the helicopter landing spot there is just a short walk to the cave entrance to the massive opening of the Blue Dragon Ice Cave.
+From the helicopter landing spot there is just a short walk to the cave entrance to the massive opening of the Ice Cave (yet to be named, formerly Blue Dragon).

 In Icelandic folklore there is the belief of a great dragon which protects the South-Eastern part of Iceland, one of four mythical protectors of the land.
 You might have just found it here!
 The sparkling crystalline colors of sapphire blue are embossed with vivid shapes and patterns which look like giant icy scales.